-I can guarantee that if there is one element of Dutch culture that is bound to inflict some form of culture shock on the unsuspecting international, it’s the cycling culture.
+We can guarantee that if there is one element of Dutch culture that’s bound to inflict some form of culture shock on the unsuspecting international — it’s the cycling culture.

-More specifically, it’s the people attached to the bikes, sometimes carelessly, sometimes barely, sometimes seeming to defy the laws of physics.
+More specifically, it’s the people attached to the bikes.
+Sometimes carelessly, sometimes barely so, sometimes seeming to defy the laws of physics.

-Not sure what exactly I’m talking about?
-Don’t worry, allow us to run through the seven types of cyclists you are bound to encounter during your cycling career in the Netherlands.
+Not sure what exactly we’re talking about?
+Allow us to run through the seven types of cyclists you are bound to encounter during your cycling career in the Netherlands.

 7. The flying Dutchman

 These are the most common species of cyclist that you will encounter on the cycle path.
-I would not be surprised if these Dutchies came out of the womb on a bike: cycling is so deeply ingrained in their nature that it’s just like walking to them.
+I wouldn’t be surprised if these Dutchies came out of the womb on a bike: cycling is so deeply ingrained in their nature.

 For this reason, they will happily whizz past you at an uncomfortably close distance without bearing in mind that their actions may convince you that both of you are about to crash horrifically.

-As your life flashes before your eyes, the flying Dutchman will have already manoeuvred their way around you and may even throw a “what the hell are you screaming for??” glance over their shoulder as they swoop away into the horizon.
+As your life flashes before your eyes, the flying Dutchman will have already manoeuvred their way around you.
+They may even throw you a glance over their shoulderwhich says “what the hell are you screaming for??” as they swoop away into the horizon.

 6. The speedy McBreezy

-Not to be confused with the flying Dutchmen species, these cyclists will have passed around you so quickly that you wouldn’t even have time for your fight or flight to kick in.
+Not to be confused with the flying Dutchmen, these cyclists will have passed around you so quickly that you wouldn’t even have time for your fight or flight to kick in.

-In fact, apart from the streak of lycra and the odd muffin top that swoops through your peripheral vision, the only indicator of their presence is the occasional annoyed huff in your direction.
-Because a city cycle path is, OF COURSE, the best place for their latest time trial.
+In fact, apart from the streak of lycra and the odd muffin top that swoops through your peripheral vision, the only indicator of their presence is the occasional huff in your direction.
+Because a city cycle path is, OF COURSE, the place to beat their personal best. 🙆♀️

 5. The clingy couples

 Most terrifying of all cycling species are this duo.
-From the distance on a poorly lit night, these figures look like something from a horror film.
+From a distance on a poorly lit night, these figures look like something from a horror film.

 Perhaps this is the true test of a Dutch relationship, will they chicken out last minute and detach from one another?
 Or succeed and decapitate a poor bamboozled international.